 In the not-so-distant past, breakfast for many of us consisted of a quick bowl of cereal and a glass of orange juice.
-Maybe, if you were motivated, you might boil some water and throw in a packet of sugar-filled instant oatmeal.
-Those days are behind us now, or they should be.
+If you were motivated, you might have boiled some water and thrown in a packet of sugar-filled instant oatmeal.
+Those days are behind us now, and if not, they should be.
 Starting off the day with mostly carbs and sugar isn’t highly recommended.
 Read my post on sugar to find out why.

 Who Better to Ask Than the Experts

 People who work in the field of health and nutrition every day seemed like a good start for my quest.
 Conveniently, Greatist.com published this perfect article: What the World’s Top Health Experts Eat for Breakfast (http://greatist.com/eat/expert-healthy-breakfasts).
 Breakfasts from these 23 health rock stars ranged from a variety of protein-infused smoothies to my personal favorite from Tony Horton, best known for his P90X fitness program.
 His breakfast of choice includes some of my favorite ingredients: tomato, onion, garlic, olive oil, balsamic vinegar, pepper, whole grain bread, eggs, and avocado.
 I know what I’m having for breakfast tomorrow!

 What I did notice was that most of the people in this list seemed to include ingredients that fell into these three categories: